Easter Sale

 • Sand

-The gentle pressure of the Emma Hug Weighted Blanket helps calm and relax you before you drift off to sleep
+The gentle pressure of the Emma Hug Weighted Blanket promotes relaxation and prepares your body for a restful night’s sleep.

 Back to the top